-MA567 AP Calculus BC
+AP211 AP Calculus BC

-Length/Credit: 1 year - 1.0 credit Prerequisite: AP Calculus AB Graphing
+Length/Credit: 1 year - 1.0 credit Prerequisite: Pre-Calculus AB

-AP Calculus BC provides a deeper understanding of the fundamental concepts and methods of single- variable calculus developed in AP Calculus AB.
-There is a continued emphasis on calculus applications and techniques, with the use of multiple representations including graphic, numeric, analytic, algebraic, and verbal and written responses.
-Technology is an integral part of the course and includes the use of graphing calculators, computers, and data analysis software.
+AP Calculus BC provides a deeper understanding of the fundamental concepts and methods of single-variable calculus developed in AP Calculus AB.
+There is a continued emphasis on calculus applications and techniques, with the use of multiple representations including graphic, numeric, analytic, algebraic, verbal and written responses.
+Technology is an integral part of this course and includes the use of graphing calculators, computers and data analysis software.